rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/licensing.md

 # RhoElements Licensing

-Running Motorola Solutions RhoElements applications requires a license.
+Running Zebra Technologies RhoElements applications requires a license.
 There are a number of licensing options available depending on the specific customer need or deployment.
-RhoElements applications which are not licensed will display a message on startup; unlicensed Motorola Solutions devices will also display a periodic nag screen, although unlicensed devices are fully functional for the purposes of evaluation, development, and testing.
+RhoElements applications which are not licensed will display a message on startup; unlicensed Zebra Technologies devices will also display a periodic nag screen, although unlicensed devices are fully functional for the purposes of evaluation, development, and testing.

 The same license key will work across any operating system.
 The name associated with the license is stored in the log file when the application is started.